 The lateral condyle articulates with the proximal tibiofibular joint.
 The lower half of the fibula articulates with the fibular notch, while the distal talofibular joint articulates with the talus.
 In the ankle joint, the lateral malleolus takes center stage.
 There are three surfaces on the center shaft: lateral, medial, and posterior.
 The interosseous membrane connects the tibia and fibula bones.

-Based on the level of fracture along the fibular bone, the Danis-Weber classification lists out ankle-level fibular fractures as given below.
-Fibular fractures can occur
+Based on the level of fracture along the fibular bone, the Danis-Weber classification lists ankle-level fibular fractures as given below.
+Fibular fractures can occur.

 - Below the ankle joint, caused by adduction and internal rotation.